PerceptiLabs/CodeExamples/README.md

 Happy hacking!

+# Neural Network
+Play around with this code if you want to understand how to build neural networks only using numpy.
+This is great to get a better understanding of how it works when training a neural network.

+In this code we are using the MNIST Dataset, which is a dataset containing image data of images of handwritten digits.
+Each sample with a corresponding label.

 # Kmeans
 Use Kmeans clustering in its most common form, with seeding or with seeding and/or constraint.

 In this code we are using the dataset IRIS, which is easy to play around with for this task.

 # Decision Tree Classification
-Use Decision tree for classification, by using the Gni index for split.
+You can use Decision tree for classification, it is using the Gini index for split.

 In this code we are using the Bank Dataset, which can easily be replaced in the code.

 # Linear Regression
-Here we are providing three different codes:
+Here we are providing three different versions of Linear regression:

 1. Simple Linear Regression